-Ford took the oath of office on August 9, 1974, after Richard Nixon’s resignation in the midst of the Watergate scandal.
+Ford took the oath of office on August 9, 1974, after Richard Nixon’s resignation amid the Watergate scandal.
 Ford became the first, and so far the only, person to become President without winning a general election for President or Vice President.

-The 25th Amendment to the Constitution allowed Ford to assume the presidency after he was selected by Nixon to replace Spiro Agnew, the Vice President elected on the 1972 Republican ticket who was forced to resign in an unrelated scandal.
+The 25th Amendment to the Constitution allowed Ford to assume the presidency after he was selected by Nixon to replace Spiro Agnew, the Vice President elected on the 1972 Republican ticket who resigned in an unrelated scandal.

-Section 2 of the 25th Amendment gave the President the power to name a new Vice President, if that office became vacant, with the permission of Congress.
+Section 2 of the 25th Amendment gives the President the power to name a new Vice President, if that office became vacant, with the permission of Congress.

 Before Nevada acted as the 38th state to ratify the 25th Amendment in February 1967, a different line of presidential succession existed.
 Speaker of the House Carl Albert, a Democrat, would have served as acting President if Nixon had resigned without the 25th Amendment’s conditions being in effect.

-Instead, Ford made the transition to the presidency in 1974, with as Albert second-in-line to the White House for a brief period until Nelson Rockefeller was approved by Congress as Ford’s Vice President.
+Instead, Ford made the transition to the presidency in 1974, with Albert as second-in-line to the White House for a brief period until Congress approved Nelson Rockefeller as Ford’s Vice President.